-Sienna Smith is the owner of Yoga Mountain Studio, a registered yoga therapist, and senior Yoga Alliance teacher (E-RYT500).
-Teaching in the bay area for 14 years, she has studied extensively with Gary Kraftsow, John Friend, Sianna Sherman, Georg Feuerstein, Maritza and Lama Palden.
+Sienna Smith is owner of Yoga Mountain Studio, Founder of Shri Yoga, a Registered Yoga Therapist, and senior Yoga Alliance teacher (E-RYT500).
+Teaching in the bay area for 14 years, she has studied extensively with Gary Kraftsow, John Friend, Manuso Manos, Georg Feuerstein, Maritza and Lama Palden.
 Her classes, workshops and trainings are opportunities for learning and practice of an intellegent healing system of alignment-based yoga rooted in the Krishnamacharya tradition.
-Sienna created an online Office Yoga video with Yoga Journal, has appeared in the publication three times, and in Gary Krafstow’s top-selling Yoga for the Low Back DVD.
-She has two children, loves to sip green tea and has a passion for the harmonium.
+As a Yoga Journal contributor she created an Office Yoga video and published Desk Yoga in 2011.
+She appears in the publication regularly and is featured in Gary Krafstow’s top-selling Yoga for the Low Back DVD.
+She has two children, two cats, loves green tea and has a passion for the harmonium.

 Veronica was introduced to Hatha yoga when she was just fourteen.
 She specializes in Vinyasa Yoga and has trained with Corepower Yoga, Jolie Cash and Hala Khouri.
 She will guide you through a flow to awaken your own body and prana while offering subtle reminders that all of yoga is intended to prepare for meditation in order to realize our interconnectedness.
 She also holds an M.A. in Peace and Justice Studies and enjoys guiding students to experience more peace and calm in their life.